Capitol Rioter Who Walked On Senate Floor On Jan. 6 Sentenced To 8 Months In Prison

 "Because of the actions of Mr. Hodgkins and others that day, members of U.S. Congress were forced to flee their respective chambers," he added.
 "I think it's worth pausing for a moment to think about that — that is an extraordinary event under any circumstances that the members of the United States Congress are forced to flee the building fearing for their physical safety."

-Moss said the damage the rioters caused "will persist in this country for several decades."
-He said it will make it harder for the government to promote democracy abroad, and harder to convince young Americans that democracy stands as the foundation of this nation.
+The judge said the damage the rioters caused "will persist in this country for several decades."
+He said it will make it harder for the government to promote democracy abroad and harder to convince young Americans that democracy stands as the foundation of this nation.